mostafafahmymansour/dctm-cmis-upload-form/README.md

 # dctm-cmis-upload-form
 A minimal Node.js + HTML web application that captures a user’s details and file attachment, then uploads them to an OpenText DCTM repository using the CMIS Browser Binding API.
 Includes a responsive frontend form, secure backend bridge.

-/**
-* --Mostafa Mansour - Lead Solutions Consultant
+#Mostafa Mansour - Lead Solutions Consultant
-* --Step-by-step deployment guide
+#Step-by-step deployment guide
- */

 Step 1 — Install verify CMIS